dwringer/composition-nodes/README.md

 ### Text to Mask Advanced (Clipseg)

 Output up to four prompt masks combined with logical "and", logical "or", or as separate channels of an RGBA image.

+### Image Blend

+Perform a layered blend of two images using alpha compositing.
+Opacity of top layer is selectable.

 ### Image Compositor